 2. Attention is selective.

 People attend some things to the exclusion of others.
 This follows directly from Law #1, as there is too little mental resource to attend everything.
 On the other hand, attention is usually allocated to more than one information source because people are invariably performing multiple tasks simultaneously (e .g, Hancock, Mouloua, Senders, 2007).
-The manner in which people voluntarily and involuntarily allocate attention is the main focus of chapter 4 in Green, et al. (2008).
+The manner in which people voluntarily and involuntarily allocate attention is the main focus of chapter six in Green, (2017).

 This Law is also easy to demonstrate.
 When watching a TV sports channel or a new channel with a rolling ticker along the bottom below the main picture, it is possible to attend either the banner or the picture but not both.
 The classic auditory example is the "Cocktail Party" Phenomenon" where you are having a conversation with one person and are generally oblivious to the other conversations around you, unless you move your attention to one.